 - 1. Roof Mounted Solar Array.
 Roof-mounted solar arrays shall be allowed as permitted accessory use in all zones on principal and accessory structures.
 A zoning permit is not required, but the array shall meet the following requirements: - a.
 The array shall not exceed the maximum height permitted in the zoning district by more than three (3) feet and shall not extend more than 12 inches above the roofline or parapet of the structure upon which it is mounted, or five (5) feet above a flat roof, whichever is less. - 2.
 Ground-Mounted Solar Array in RDD and VCZ. - a.
 A ground-mounted solar array may be an accessory use and requires a Zoning Permit. - b.
 In the RDD zone, the commission may approve a solar array as a principal use by Special Permit on a lot at least 10 acres in size.
 The Commission shall consider the impact to single-family residential neighborhoods. - c.
-The array shall not exceed 25 feet in height.
-Trackers are measured when the array is 60 degrees to horizontal.
-A total height higher than 25 feet may be permitted by Special Permit. - d.
-The array shall meet the following setbacks: - 1) Front Setback: 75 feet. - 2) Side Setback: 25 feet. - 3) Rear Setback: 25 feet. - e.
-The array shall not be located in the front yard between the principal structure(s) and the front property line except by Special Permit.
-The Commission shall consider all of the following:
+For properties less than two acres, the array at its maximum height shall not exceed 28 feet.
+For properties greater than two acres, the array at its maximum height shall not exceed 33 feet. - d.
+The array shall meet the following setbacks as measured from the edge of the array:

+1) Front Setback: 75 feet.